-The main advantages of a partnership firm is its borrowing capacity and division of labor.
-Each partner is responsible for playing a certain role while sharing in the profits, all which makes everyone work harder to succeed.
+The main advantages of a partnership firm are its borrowing capacity and division of labor.
+Each partner is responsible for playing a certain role while sharing in the profits, all of which makes everyone work harder to succeed.

 One of the other advantages of partnership is that this type of legal entity is easy to establish and costs less to set up as compared to other business entities.